firedancer-io/firedancer/src/disco/README.md

   implementation is single process with named workspaces with support for quick refactoring into multi-process model if useful.

-- Communications path from NIC(s) to Solana validator is reliable for simplicitly / reproducibility.
+- Communications path from NIC(s) to Agave validator is reliable for simplicitly / reproducibility.

 - And, as such, these sub-components could potentially be moved (in part